c-f-h/baryrat/README.md

 mp.dps = 100      # compute using 100-digit precision
 ```

-and then pass the `use_mp=True` flag to any function that supports it.
+Arrays of numbers should be represented as numpy arrays with the object datatype.
+Don't use the ``mpmath`` matrix feature!
+For instance, use
+`np.array(mp.linspace(0, 1, 100))` to create equispaced points in extended precision.

+Most functions will autodetect if you pass such extended precision arrays and
+use the corresponding extended precision arithmetic in that case.
+There is
+also a `use_mp` flag for many functions, but it is only required to force
+the use of extended precision even when the inputs are in double precision.

-Instances of `BarycentricRational` support having their node, value and weight
+Also the `BarycentricRational` class supports having its nodes, values, and
-vectors stored in extended precision.
-Many functions, such as those for
+weights stored in extended precision and will operate accordingly, for instance
-computing the poles of a rational function, will return arrays of extended
-precision numbers (using the object mode of numpy arrays) rather than
-standard floating point arrays in this mode.
+when computing the poles.

 ## Installation